07 May 2026 10:50 - 11:35

 Key takeaways:

-- How to increase decision velocity while preserving credibility and rigor.
+- How to increase decision velocity while preserving governance, controls, and analytical credibility